Comments on the Newlander-Nirenberg theorem: Geometry

 In a generic case, the solutions to \p{dz/dx-multi} are more complicated.
 Moreover, they do not always exist.
 The conditions under which they do, is the content of the NN theorem to be proven in the next section.
-For the time being, we will prove that \begin{thm} {\em If the equation system \p{dz/dx-multi} has a solution, the manifold is complex.} \end{thm} \begin{proof} We will show first that the metric has a Hermitian form (i.e. the components $g^{nm}$ etc vanish) Let us trade $x^M$ for $(z^n \, ,\ \bar z^{\bar n})$ and write
+For the time being, we will prove that \begin{thm} {\em If the equation system \p{dz/dx-multi} has $d$ independent solutions, the manifold is complex.
+Its metric is Hermitian. } \end{thm} Actually, as follows from Theorem 3 below, it is sufficient to require the existence of only one such solution. \begin{proof} We will show first that the metric has a Hermitian form (i.e. the components $g^{nm}$ etc vanish) Let us trade $x^M$ for $(z^n \, ,\ \bar z^{\bar n})$ and write